penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionclassrooms-properties-refbuilding.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/sessionClassRooms/properties/refBuilding
 ```

-Identifier name of the building where is session.
-Only allowed in sessions without groups os students.
-It is used to know transfer time and number of transfers between buildings for teachers without specfy a classroom.
+Building identifier of the building where the class unit takes place.
+Only allowed for sessions without groups of students.
+This is used to know the moving time and the number of moves between buildings for teachers without specifying a classroom.

-> It is incompatible with the other properties of object 'sessionClassRooms'.
+> It is incompatible with the other properties of 'sessionClassRooms' object.
 >

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |